hamk-uas/HAMK_Smart_City/README.md

 ### Overview of files
 * __data_example_offsets_new.csv__: Exemplary data set.
 Includes data for multiple HVAC parameters in addition to weather variables.
 The whole data set has been downsampled to hourly temporal granularity.
-* __rnn.py__: Class structure used to train RNN models.
-Includes methods for data preprocessing, hyperparameter optimization, model training and visualizing the predictions.
+* __rnn.py__: Class structure for RNN model and their training.
+Includes methods for data preprocessing, hyperparameter optimization, model training and visualization of predictions.
 Saving and loading methods use folders in the the current directory to save training checkpoints and class attributes, including scaling and models objects.
 * __main.py__: Main script for training.
 * __Scenario testing.ipynb__: Jupyter Notebook for scenario testing predictions.
+* __predictedEnergyConsumptionScenarioDisabled.csv__: Bootstrap statistics of scenario testing results for disabled scenario testing.
+* __predictedEnergyConsumptionScenarioDisabled.csv__: Bootstrap statistics of scenario testing results for enabled scenario testing.

+### Trained models

+__fut_0__ refers to a model that makes a prediction at the time point of the last input. __fut_1__ refers to making a prediction one hour into the future compared to the time of the last input, the same as in the [thesis](http://urn.fi/URN:NBN:fi:aalto-202202061759) and the [article](https://doi.org/10.3390/en15145084).

+The best models found in hyperparameter tuning:
+* __GRU_Energy_consumption_2022-06-14_hyperparameter_tuning_fut_0__
+* __GRU_Energy_consumption_2022-06-15_hyperparameter_tuning_fut_1__

+The above models were then retrained, resulting in these models:
+* __GRU_Energy_consumption_2022-06-14_trained_fut_0__
+* __GRU_Energy_consumption_2022-06-15_trained_fut_1__

+### Full workflow

+The following steps should be done in order.

+#### Model training and bootstrap statistics for scenario testing modeling results
+By enabling and disabling code blocks in __main.py__ and by running the script each time by `python main.py`, do the following:
+* Tune hyperparameters.
+This will save the model with the best hyperparameters.
+The best hyperparameters are currently fixed (in __rnn.py__) to those found when the hyperparameter optimization was done for the first time for the thesis and the article.
+* Find the result folder and append "_hyperparameter_tuning_fut_0" or "_hyperparameter_tuning_fut_1" to the folder name, depending on the value of the `fut` variable in your `MyGRU` constructor call.
+* Calculate statistics on scenario testing results over bootstrapped model training on input sequences resampled with replacement.
+These will be stored in __predictedEnergyConsumptionScenarioDisabled.csv__ and __predictedEnergyConsumptionScenarioEnabled.csv__

+#### Running the models and visualizing the results
+* Open __Scenario testing.ipynb__ in Jupyter Notebook.
+* Make sure you have the correct model folder name in `hvac_model.load(r'GRU_Energy_consumption_2022-06-15_trained_fut_1')`.
+* Run the notebook.

 ### Authors
 2021 Iivo Metsä-Eerola and Genrikh Ekkerman<br>